ApiLogicServer/Docs/docs/Tech-Basic-Demo.md

 title: Instant Microservices - with Logic and Security
 ---

-In this article, we will build a complete, repsresentatively complex database system:
+In this article, we will build a complete, repsresentatively complex database system in minutes instead of weeks or months:

 1. **An API**, and, we'll add ui and logic to make it a microservice...
 2. **Logic and Security:** multi-table constraints and derivations, and role-based security